JoAv0425/Etch-a-sketch/README.md

 # Etch-a-sketch

-In this project, I plan to use the DOM manipulation skills as well as my current knowledge on html, css, js I've learned so far to build a browser version of an Etch-a-sketch.
+In this project, I plan to use the DOM manipulation skills I've learned as well as my current skill-set in html, css, and js to build a browser version of an Etch-a-sketch.